jfcliche/parsed-vhdl-domain/docs/source/index.rst

-parsed-vhdl-domain
+vhdl-sphinx-domain
 ==================

-**parsed-vhdl-domain** is a `Sphinx`_ extension to that facilitates documenting VHDL projects by allowing documentation to be extracted from the code structure and its embedded comment blocks.
+**vhdl-sphinx-domain** is a `Sphinx`_ extension to that facilitates documenting VHDL projects by allowing documentation to be extracted from the code structure and its embedded comment blocks.

 Installation